ryanmat/mcp-server-logicmonitor/README.md

 - "Update the location property on device 100 to US-West"
 - "List all reports"
 - "Run the Daily Alert Summary report"
+- "Show me the escalation chains"
+- "Who is in the DevOps recipient group?"

 ## Development